 (He) walks is "הוֹלֵךְ", pronounced holékh (or holéch).

 Also, כ as the first letter in a word is almost always pronounced as k.

 The letter "ך" is called "kaf sofit" meaning "final kaf" because it is a form of the letter kaf ("כ") that is used only when kaf is at the end of a word.

 Sue (Suzu-Kaguya), also please note the spelling correction that danny showed you, to use "ו" (callad a "vav") instead of "ן"; they are completely different letters.
-The vav can take a few different sounds.
+The vav can take a few different sounds (usually "v" as in very, or "oo" as in food, or "o" like oh, as in הולך and הולכת).
 The letter "ן", called a "final nun" or "nun sofit", always has the sound of the English letter "n" and is used only when it is the last letter in the word; "נ" is the ordinary "nun" for use anywhere other than the end of a word.